Guildford's Young Ambassadors

 The aim of Guildford Young Ambassadors is to bring together motivated young people who are at the top of their game in business, sport, music and other activities or who go the extra mile in volunteering to support their local community.
 They encourage others to persevere and achieve their potential.

 Miki is a member of the British Junior Kayaking Team, and is the National U16 kayaking champion in 1,000m and 500m (won in July 2015 in Nottingham).
-Miki Competed for GB in the Olympic Hopes Regatta in Poland in 2015 and is aiming to represent Team GB at the Tokyo Olympics in 2020.
+Miki Competed for GB in the Olympic Hopes Regatta in Poland in 2015 and is aiming to represent Team GB at the Tokyo Olympics.

 Alex is a basketball coach, who, at the age of 16, created Goldhawks Basketball Club.
 Thanks to his commitment, the club has grown in popularity with over 2,000 registered members, received Clubmark accreditation and expanded to include nine satellite clubs around the county.
 Alex has completed Refereeing and Table Officiating Awards and now aims to be only the second person in the UK to hold the FIBA Academy Manager's Award.
 He was named Young Volunteer of the Year at the Surrey Sports Awards.